 A Public Marriage License is the most common type of marriage license.
 This license enables you to hold your official wedding ceremony outside the county where you applied for the license.
 It requires 1-2 witnesses and an officiant who is authorized to preside over a wedding.
 As your photographer, I am happy to sign as a witness.

 A Confidential Marriage License does not require a witness in addition to an officiant.
 However, you must hold your wedding ceremony within the same county that you applied for the license.
 The difference between this license and a public license is that your records cannot be accessed by members of the public without permission.

 Hair and Makeup

 - Wilder Flowers https://www.wilderflowers.net

-Are you interested in eloping but not quite sure yet?
-Are you stuck on how to plan it or where to go?
+Are you stuck on how to plan your elopement?
+Would you like other ideas about where to elope in Santa Cruz, California?
 Send me a note and I’d love to help you out.
 I love giving couples a full-on experience that involves help with planning in addition to photography.